NOTE: The North Port Sun is profiling candidates and issues for the next election cycle.

-NORTH PORT — Cheryl Cook is a former North Port city commissioner seeking North Port’s District 2 commission seat held by Christopher Hanks.
-Hanks is running for a seat on the Sarasota County Commission.
-Barbara Langdon and Jacqueline Moore have also filed for the position.
+NORTH PORT — David Iannotti is seeking North Port's District 1 commission seat held by Vanessa Carusone, who is term limited.
+Richard Suggs and Nicholas Trolli have also filed for the position.
 The primary election is Aug.
-18, general election on Nov.
-3. Cook is a retired entrepreneur who sold a successful Miami business and moved to North Port in 2002.
+18, and the general election on Nov.
+3.

 NP Sun: Why run for city commission?